FAQ¶

 How is TraceML different from torch.profiler?¶

-torch.profiler is a deeper profiling tool.
+torch.profiler is an operator-level profiling tool.

 TraceML is a lighter-weight bottleneck finder for real training runs.